nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 ╘══════╧════════════╧════════════════════════╧═════════════════════════════════════════════════════════╛

-The table above shows the following information about the certificates:
+The table above shows the following information about the local groups:

 * ID: Local group id.
 * CODE: Local group code.